 |Estimated Nutrient Content|

-The third ingredient is soybean meal, a by-product of soybean oil production more commonly found in farm animal feeds.
+The fifth item is soybean meal, a by-product of soybean oil production more commonly found in farm animal feeds.

 Although soybean meal contains 48% protein, this ingredient would be expected to have a lower biological value than meat.

-The sixth ingredient is chicken by-product meal, a dry rendered product of slaughterhouse waste.
-It’s made from what’s left of a slaughtered chicken after all the prime cuts have been removed.
+The seventh ingredient is chicken by-product meal, a dry rendered product of slaughterhouse waste.
+It’s made from what’s left of a slaughtered chicken after all the choice cuts have been removed.

 On the brighter side, by-product meals are meat concentrates and contain nearly 300% more protein than fresh chicken.

 The quality of this ingredient can vary, depending on the caliber of the raw materials obtained by the manufacturer.

 The next ingredient is corn gluten meal.
 Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.

 The ninth ingredient is beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.